402s/discast/README.md

 ### Firebase Admin

+We are using Firebase for auth and storing the emoji-reaction data, make you own project and set it up with this project.
 Refer to your Firebase Console > Project Settings > Service Accounts > Firebase Admin SDK > "Generate new private key"

 ```env